A. BASIS OF ACCOUNTING:

 (b) Income and Expenditure in foreign currency are translated at the

 exchange rates prevailing on the date of the respective transaction.

-outstanding forward exchange contracts in each currency are
+(c) Outstanding forward exchange contracts in each currency are

-revalued at the Balance Sheet date at the corresponding forward rates for the
+revalued at the Balance Sheet date at the corresponding forward rates

-residual maturity of the contract.
-The difference between
+guidelines of FEDAI and the provisions of AS-11, The difference between

 revalued amount and the contracted amount is recognized as profit or